pactflow/docs.pactflow.io/docs/getting-started.md

 title: Getting Started with Pactflow
 ---

-Pactflow is a fully-managed, highly-available, and hardened deployment of the open source "Pact Broker" with an improved user experience.
+Pactflow is a fully-managed, highly-available, and hardened deployment of the open source "Pact Broker" with a re-imagined user experience.
 It allows you to integrate Pact into your CI/CD pipelines by providing a central point for managing your consumer driven contracts.

+## Tutorials

+To get you started, we have created a few short in-browser [tutorials](./tutorials).
+If you're new to Pact, or want some help integrating to Pactflow, you should start here.

+## Essential reading

-Before you jump in, here are some resources to get you started:
+Here are some key resources to help you on your way:

 * [How Pact works](https://pactflow.io/how-pact-works)
 * The [Pact Broker overview](https://docs.pact.io/pact_broker/overview)